Book Launch at Tintagel – March 2024

 Lostfest 2016

-It was a busy summer, Cassandra and although I worked hard with the local Morris team, it did not satisfy me.
-On our arrival in Boscastle Friday evening for the Dark Gathering, certain incidents confirmed that it was time to leave the Morris team.
-After a heated discussion between Cassandra and the founder member of the Morris team, he announced that not only was he dismissing her from the team, but in retaliation, he would not ride Penkevyll at this event.
-Fortunately, another Morris dancer attended who was not performing at the event and kindly offered to stand in.
+It was a busy summer and although I worked hard performing with the local Morris side, it did not totally fulfill me.
+On our arrival in Boscastle Friday evening for the Dark Gathering, toxic attitudes also confirmed it was time to leave this Morris side.
+After a heated discussion between Cassandra and the founder member, he announced that not only was he dismissing her from the team, but in retaliation, he would not ride Penkevyll at this event.
+Fortunately, a tall, fit Morris dancer attended the event and was not performing.
+He saved the day by kindly agreeing to stand in.

 2017

-In 2017 when Cassandra handed on the role of Head Teazer to me, I was then able to concentrate solely on this performance without dividing my energies.
+In 2017 Cassandra handed the role of Head Teazer to me.
+I was then able to concentrate solely on this performance without dividing my energies.
 Life with Boekka settled into a positive routine and the energies improved immensely.

 Chepstow Wassail 2017